 Docker compose V2

-You may be missing the
+You may be missing

-docker compose plugin, which is required to run some tests.
+docker-compose, which is required to run some tests.

-docker compose version cd backend make check-backend-with-container
+docker-compose version cd backend make check-backend-with-container

 side of Nebraska is a web application built using